lmenou/qfunleashed.nvim/README.md

 In your `init.vim`, you can set:  `let g:quick_open = 1` to open the quickfix list (or location window) at the end of the running job.

-## Cautions
-Use it (if you are very old school like me) at your own risk !
-This plugin is at an early stage, let us hope more is following.

 ## Contributing and Issues
 Please, feel free to let me know if you encounter an issue using this plugin (this is more likely to happen) or simply submit a PR (provided you decipher my hieroglyphs), I would be happy to discuss !

 ## License
-This plugin is licensed under Apache 2.0 (same as neovim).
+This plugin is licensed under Apache 2.0 (same as Neovim).
 See the [LICENSE](https://github.com/lmenou/nvim-luamake/blob/master/LICENSE) file for more information.